coderwall-goruco/About/README.md

-#### The Goruco Achievement is awarded to registered Coderwall members that attended the 2011 NYC GoRuCo Ruby Conference.
+#### The GoRuCo Achievement is awarded to registered Coderwall members that attended the 2011 NYC GoRuCo Ruby Conference.

 ## What is Coderwall

 [Coderwall](https://coderwall.com/gh) is a network of developers that care about their craft.
 We recognize your programming accomplishments and make it easy to connect with others developers.

-## How do I unlock the Goruco achievement?
+## How do I unlock the GoRuCo achievement?

 Easy!
 Visit [coderwall.com](https://coderwall.com/gh) and create an account.
 We'll monitor your public github repo once a week and award you new achievements.